loretoparisi/hf-experiments/README.md

 The following experiments are supported
 - emotions - emotions detection
 - sentiment - sentiment analysis
-- asr - automatic speech recognition :new:
+- asr - automatic speech recognition
 - translation - text multiple languages translation :new:
 - summarization - text summarization
 - GENRE - Generative ENtity REtrieval :new:
 - gpt_neo - EleutherAI's replication of the GPT-3 :new:
-- audioseg - Pyannote audio segmentation and speaker diarization
+- audioseg - Pyannote audio segmentation and speaker diarization :new:
-- colbert - Model is based on ColBERT: Efficient and Effective Passage Search via Contextualized Late Interaction over BERT.
+- colbert - Model is based on ColBERT: Efficient and Effective Passage Search via Contextualized Late Interaction over BERT :new:
-- luke - LUKE is a RoBERTa model that does named entity recognition, extractive and cloze-style question answering, entity typing, and relation classification.
+- luke - LUKE is a RoBERTa model that does named entity recognition, extractive and cloze-style question answering, entity typing, and relation classification :new:
+- msmarch - Sentence BERT's MSMarco for Semantic Search and Retrieve & Re-Rank :new:

 while the `cache_dir_folder` parameter is the directorty where to cache models files.
 See later about this.